FOUNDLE: Three Views of a Chalkstone by Tanya Shadrick, Jo Sweeting & Louisa Thomsen Brits (Little Toller/The Clearing, January 2020)

 Rake’s Progress offers a contemporary look at the world outside – gardens, plants, flowers, people.
-I write for Volume #4 on how a vandalised tree helped me put down roots in a town far from the West Country farming community I was born into.
+Wrote for Volume #4 on the idea of belonging through effort.
 The essay is accompanied by an original drawing – ‘Wounded Chestnut’ – by the sculptor David Nash.

 By contrast, our lives here felt frangible, thin.
 For all the bright blooms of family life – fridge photos, book-lined walls – we were no more deeply rooted than top-weed.
 So we did what other town-dwellers do when a hunger for husbandry takes hold: got an allotment, joined a community orchard, became stewards of the public field opposite our house… Our question a lump in the throat still: how do you belong to a place you weren’t born in?

 “What a moving, subtle, lucid essay this was to read” Robert Macfarlane, author of The Wild Places

 The Outdoor Swimming Society (OSS) is a worldwide collective of swimmers that share the joy, adventure and experience of swimming under an open sky.
 Invited to write about the first year of Wild Patience: a long-distance writing endeavour and the depths it sounded in the lives of others.

 I admire a man’s stamina and pace: How fit he is!
 He points to some marks on his thigh.
 Injections.
 Has multiple sclerosis and it’s gaining on him fast.
 I look at the people in the pool and get a feeling akin to the bends: The pressure of so many lives in a patch of blue just 150ft by 75.
 Their loves and losses.